evancf/mutualistic-network-db/README.md

 ### A typical workflow

-The 02_network_analysis.R script gives an example of how you might work with these data.
+The 02_network_analysis.R script gives an example of how you might start working with these data in R.

 ### Citing this resource and asking for help

 Please feel free to reach out with questions to ef13 *at* rice.edu or evanfricke *at* gmail.com.
-If you use this resource for a publication, please include the following citations:
+If you use this resource for a publication, please include the following citations associated with the original publication (https://www.nature.com/articles/s41586-020-2640-y) and associated dataset:

 Fricke, E. C., & Svenning, J. C. (2020).
 Accelerating homogenization of the global plant–frugivore meta-network.
 Nature, 585(7823), 74-78.

 Fricke, Evan; Svenning, Jens-Christian (2020), Data from: Accelerating homogenization of the global plant–frugivore meta-network, Dryad, Dataset, https://doi.org/10.5061/dryad.44j0zpcbx